kleiton0x00/Advanced-SQL-Injection-Cheatsheet/Error Based SQLi/README.md

 We bypassed the WAF and found that the 1st column has the information (please refer to the photo).

-## Bypassing Error message: The used SELECT statements have a different number of columns
+## Bypassing Error message: The used SELECT statements have a different number of columns (First method)
 Sometimes when you try to find which column is vulnerable via UNION based queries you will face this error:

 ```The used SELECT statements have a different number of columns```